docker/docs/configuration.md

 > "read-write" filter is empty, all users can push/pull any image, etc. (This
 > behavior will be corrected in future versions.)

-#### Confirm Login with above Configuration
+#### Confirm login with current configuration

-You can test your LDAP configuration before saving it by entering a test username and password and then clicking "Try Login".
+You can test your current LDAP configuration before saving it by entering a test username and password and then clicking "Try Login".
 If the login succeeds, your configuration is working.

 ## Next Steps